knowrahman/AWS-SAA-C02-Course/README.md

 When the services log, they log in the region they are created or to `us-east-1` if they are a global service.

+by default cloud trail expires in 90 days but
-A trail can store events in an S3 bucket as a compressed JSON file.
+A trail can store events in an S3 bucket as a compressed JSON file indefinetely.
 It can also use CloudWatch Logs to output the data.

 CloudTrail products can create an organizational trail.
 This allows a single